 If your record meets the state-mandated requirements, expunction (record clearing) is usually the best course of action.
 If your petition is granted, every document that is pertinent to your arrest and/or conviction is destroyed.
 Expunction is truly your best shot at making a “fresh start.”

 If your record is expunged, you can legally state that you were never arrested or convicted.
 This means that you can swear under oath, in both criminal and civil cases, that you have no criminal record.
 You can also deny that you have a criminal record when the question arises on employment applications or if you are applying for a home loan or a Small Business Administration loan or grant.

 In certain cases, expungement may not be allowed.
-It is sometimes possible to file a petition to have your record sealed.
+It is sometimes possible to file a petition for an order of nondisclosure (record sealing) to have your record hidden.
 Sealing does not have the advantages associated with expungement but it is an option if your petition for expungement is denied on eligibility grounds.

 Advantages of Expunging Your Record

 A criminal record can keep you from gaining employment, prevent you from getting into certain schools, and in most cases make one subject to a long lasting public stigma.
-Contact our lawyers to establish whether your criminal record can be expunged and ultimately send you on your way with a clear record.
+Contact our lawyers to establish whether your criminal record can be hidden or erased entirely and ultimately send you on your way with a clear record.